 If you want to change the size, we suggest printing our pattern and adjusting smaller or larger, using it as your template.
 Make a paper prototype to test on your teapot.
 Both the dimensions as well as the curves along the top and bottom are important in order to allow the cozy to fit properly over the girth of a traditional teapot.
 A simple half circle won’t give you the appropriate coverage.
 Remember to account for a ½” seam allowance around the curve, but not along the bottom as it is bound.
 We added 4″ to the overall height and 4½” to the overall width.
 Click on the drawing below to see a larger view and to better read the color key for the four important dimensions.

 - Sewing Machine and standard presser foot

-- Walking foot with quilting bar; optional, but very helpful for the straight line quilting – you can also engage your machine’s built-in fabric feeding system, as we often do using the Janome AcuFeed™ Flex built-in system
+- Walking/Even Feed foot with quilting bar; optional, but very helpful for the straight line quilting – you can also engage your machine’s built-in fabric feeding system, as we often do using the Janome AcuFeed™ Flex built-in system

-- Open Toe Satin Stitch foot; optional, but it is helpful to have a open toe, transparent foot with a guide for the appliqué stitching
+- Open Toe Satin Stitch foot; optional, but it is helpful to have an open toe, transparent foot with a guide for the appliqué stitching

 Fabric and Other Supplies

 NOTE: Our design uses FOUR different fabric cuts: two coordinating prints and a solid for the cozy itself plus one additional tiny piece for the teapot appliqué.
 We dove into our scrap stash for our selections, pulling out the following:

 - Medium Dots on Aqua from the Cotton Dots collection by Riley Blake Designs (originally used for our Decorative Stitch Pillow Power project)

 - Daisy in Blue from the Hello Sunshine collection by Riley Blake Designs (originally used for our Everything Apron)